Write, run, and

 debug tests in Unity.

 Stop hand-running tests and shipping bugs you could've caught.
-Your coding agent writes, runs, and debugs Unity tests — multiplayer included — and you step in only when it counts.
+Your coding agent writes, runs, and debugs Unity tests — breakpoints, live state, multiplayer included — and you step in only when it counts.

 Write, run, debug.